alenana99/memod/README.md

 nproc = 1: Runs the analysis using a single processor.

 Extracting Significant Pathways
-This section extracts the top 16 positively enriched pathways from the GSEA results (GATC_fgseares).
-It filters pathways with positive NES (Normalized Enrichment Score), orders them by adjusted p-value (padj), and selects the top 16 based on significance.
+This section extracts the top 16 positively enriched pathways from the GSEA results.
+It filters pathways with positive NES (Normalized Enrichment Score), orders them by adjusted p-value (padj), and selects the top 16.

 ```
 combined_pathways_GATC <- GATC_fgseares %>%